etherpixie/data_science_for_cyber_security/README.md

 Welcome to the "Data Science for Cyber Security" GitHub repository!

-This repository currently contains a Python Jupyter notebook script that uses a Monte Carlo simulation to calculate the total cyber-value-at-risk for a portfolio of cyber threats.
+This repository currently contains two Python Jupyter notebook scripts:<br>

+1 - <a href="https://github.com/etherpixie/data_science_for_cyber_security/blob/main/Monte%20Carlo%20for%20Cyber-Threats.ipynb">Monte Carlo for Cyber-Threats.ipynb</a> uses a Monte Carlo simulation to calculate the total cyber-value-at-risk for a portfolio of cyber threats.
+2 - <a href="https://github.com/etherpixie/data_science_for_cyber_security/blob/main/I%20-%20Credit%20card%20fraud%20detection%20with%20Random%20Forest.ipynb">I - Credit card fraud detection with Random Forest.ipynb</a> addresses an imbalanced dataset and uses a random forest classifier in credit card fraud detection.

+<H2>MONTE CARLO FOR CYBER RISK</H2>
 The script is implemented using the Pandas library for data manipulation, the NumPy library for numerical operations, the Matplotlib library for visualization and the random library for generating random numbers.

 The script first defines a Pandas DataFrame with the cyber events, probability of occurrence and the impact in dollars in a upper and lower range.
 It then defines four functions: